wesleycamargo/azure-docs.pt-br/articles/api-management/api-management-get-started.md

 ## <a name="call-operation"> </a>Chamar uma operação no Portal do Desenvolvedor

 As operações podem ser chamadas diretamente do portal do desenvolvedor, que fornece uma forma conveniente de exibir e testar as operações de uma API.
 Nesta etapa do tutorial, você chamará a operação **Adicionar dois inteiros** da API da **Calculadora Básica**.
-Clique em **Portal do Desenvolvedor** no menu da parte superior direita do portal do publicador.
+Clique em **Portal do Desenvolvedor** no menu da parte superior direita do portal do editor.

 ![Portal do desenvolvedor][api-management-developer-portal-menu]